numpy/numpy/doc/source/user/basics.creation.rst

 This is particularly useful for evaluating functions of multiple dimensions on a regular grid.

-3) replicating, joining, or mutating existing arrays
+3) Replicating, joining, or mutating existing arrays
 ====================================================

 Once you have created arrays, you can replicate, join, or mutate those